Jivko03/KENKO-KK-100B/README.md

-# KENKO-KK-100B
+# KENKO KK-100B-virtual
-Digital version of the physical calculator
+Digital version of the physical calculator.
+Calculator is almost 1:1 replica of the real thing.
+It's totaly useless :)